Risk assessment instruments in child protection

 Source: Austin et al. (2005); Robinson & Moloney (2010); White & Walsh (2006).

-In general, evidence suggests that if the goal of assessment is to identify those children whose situation warrants further investigation, then actuarial assessment tools will likely produce a more accurate prediction than consensus-based tools.
+In principle, if the goal of assessment is to identify those children whose situation warrants further investigation, then actuarial assessment tools will likely produce a more accurate prediction than consensus-based tools.
 This is because actuarial tools are usually developed by statistically modelling the factors that increase the risk of re-referral to child protection services.
 They enable practitioners to make evidence-based judgements about which children are at the highest risk of re-referral to child protection services (and therefore warrant greater scrutiny), and direct practitioners to prioritise their finite resources on the cases of these children.
 It is worth noting that the statistical modelling for actuarial tools is not based on whether the child was abused or not, or on child death data.
 However, it is an assumption of these instruments that those children at greatest risk of re-referral to child protection will be the same population as those at greatest risk from abuse and neglect.
 In brief, while actuarial tools are good for decisions about how to prioritise finite resources, they are not a case planning tool.

 If the goal of assessment is to gain a comprehensive understanding of an individual child or family in order to ascertain their service needs, then a consensus-based tool may be most effective as they tend to be more flexible, incorporate more items, and provide more information (Austin et al., 2005).
 The outcomes of assessments using consensus-based tools are therefore more readily linked to an intervention plan for working with children and their families to reduce risks.